DavidCarMor/EWB/README.md

 | F_mm | Fog in milimeters |
 | SW_Wpms | Shortwave radiation in Watts per meter squared |

-If rainfall or fog were not measured, the data corresponds to clear-sky conditions.
-The user is encouraged to set all elements in RF_mm and F_mm equal to zero.
+If rainfall or fog were not measured, the input data corresponds to clear-sky conditions.
+In this case, the user is encouraged to set all elements in RF_mm and F_mm equal to zero.

 # Optional Input Variables
-A couple of optional variables can be added to the input table for the model.
-They will be used to improve the estimations of the conductance of the aerodynamic boundary layer and the host tree transpiration.
-If these values are absent, the model creates a constant vector to add as a variable in the input table according to the parameters listed on [parameters](Parameters.txt).
+Two optional variables can be added to the input table for the EWB model.
+These variables may improve the estimation of the aerodynamic boundary layer conductane used in simulating evapotranspiration and the host tree transpiration.
+If these values are not included in the input variable table, the EWB model treats them as constant parameters and creates a constant vector in the input table according to the parameters values listed on [parameters](Parameters.txt).

 | Variable | Description |
 | ------------- | ------------- |